roeymarinov/TNE/README.md

          -s models/<name_of_experiment>
 ```

-To train our models on the first set of experiments, run tha same command but with "second_set" instead of "first_set"
+To train our models on the second set of experiments, run the same command but with "second_set" instead of "first_set"

 To train our model experiment with np recognition, run: